ilikerobots/sqflite_migration_plan/README.md

 # sqflite_migration_plan

-Painless upgrades and downgrades for your Flutter [sqflite](https://pub.dev/packages/sqflite) database.
+Flexible migrations (upgrade and downgrade) for your Flutter [sqflite](https://pub.dev/packages/sqflite) database.
 Alter schemas, seed tables, and update data with a concise and readable syntax.

 ## Quickstart